 For example, SS 1/800 (one 800th of a second) is faster than SS 1/50 (one 50th of a second).

-set your shutter speed higher than the focal length of your lens.
-For example, if you have a long telephoto lens, such as a 200 mm, your minimum shutter speed would need to be 1/200.
+Set your shutter speed higher than the focal length of your lens.
+For example, if you have a long 200 mm telephoto lens, your minimum shutter speed should be 1/200.

 Shutter Speed Examples

 This photo was taken at a fast shutter speed of 1/8000.
 That’s one eight-thousandth of a second.
-Note how sharp and in focus the flower is, even though the wind was blowing:
+Notice how sharp and in focus the flower looks, even though the wind was blowing.

-This next photo was taken at a slow shutter speed of 1/60 (that’s one 60th of a second).
+The photo below was taken at a slow shutter speed of 1/60 (that’s one 60th of a second).

 For sharp photos, set your shutter speed at 1/125 or faster.